ntrucksis/conversationalInterface/README.md

 - $ `source env/bin/activate`
 - $ `pip install -r requirements.txt`

-# HTML Parser

-This project runs on the default python parser `html`.
-Functionality is not guaranteed with other html parsers.

 ## Running the Project

-Run the file `python recipeParser.py` and when prompted, provide the program a URL from allrecipes.com
+Run the file `python interface.py` and when prompted, respond to the interface, typing as if you were speaking normally